Skip to main content

 The Blue Lagoon

 With all of the wild forces of nature Tour Director Andy’s helped us highlight so far, you might be feeling like a vacation to Iceland will leave you in need of…well a vacation.
-Don’t worry, our Iceland itinerary has just the thing for you.
+Don’t worry, our Iceland itineraries have just the thing for you.
 Enter: The Blue Lagoon.
 We’re talking about the spa day to end all spa days.
 The geothermal seawater is heated by volcanic earth, providing relaxation and rejuvenation you won’t find anywhere else in the world.
 Tour Director Andy put it best: “The Blue Lagoon is massive,” he says.
 “Lower yourself into the water so that the water line is just under your ears.
 You should be able to hear a lovely hissing and cracking sound a bit like a small fire traveling up your neck.
 This is the minerals in the water reacting to the surface of your skin, but I like to think of it as the sound of your stress exiting your pours!”

 Hallgrímskirkja Cathedral, Reykjavik | © Ververidis Vasilis/Shutterstock